engdamian/Dataset-of-Printed-Circuit-Board-/README.md

 ## 3. Classification Criteria
 Three specific types of tantalum capacitors were identified and annotated, based on their color and shape:

-Orange Rectangular Capacitor
+  - Orange Rectangular Capacitor:
     Usually surface-mounted and easily distinguishable by its blocky, rectangular shape and bright orange color.

-Black Rectangular Capacitor
+  - Black Rectangular Capacitor:
     Also surface-mounted, typically darker in color, but similar in shape to the orange rectangular type.

-Orange Ellipsoidal Capacitor
+  - Orange Ellipsoidal Capacitor:
     Characterized by its elliptical shape and orange casing, these are often through-hole components.

 These labels were predefined in CVAT and applied consistently during annotation.